The Geneva Centre of Humanitarian Studies as an institution

 The Geneva Centre of Humanitarian Studies changed its name in June 2020.
-Formerly known as the Centre of Education and Research in Humanitarian Action (CERAH), the Geneva Centre offers a new name that is simple, yet effective.
-It reflects our vision and the various services we offer from 2020: a wide range of specialist and academic courses on humanitarian action, both online and residential.
+Formerly known as the Centre of Education and Research in Humanitarian action (CERAH), the Geneva Centre offers a new name that is simple, yet effective.
+It reflects our new vision: a wide range of specialist and academic courses on humanitarian action, with a majority online (only our DAS is residential).
+The new name is a new choice of branding; it does not affect our institutional position.
+The Centre continues to be supported by the University of Geneva (UNIGE) and the Graduate Institute of International & Development Studies (IHEID).

 We are a joint centre of UNIGE and IHEID.
 The Centre is the fruit of a gradual and collective effort of the past 20 years bringing together a multitude of academic and humanitarian actors in order to offer high level continuing university education for humanitarian professionals.
-We benefit from key partnerships with Médecins sans Frontières (MSF) and the International Committee of the Red Cross (ICRC).
+We benefit from key partnerships with Médecins sans Frontières (MSF), the International Committee of the Red Cross (ICRC) and the Swiss Agency for Development & Cooperation (SDC).
+Based in Geneva, one of the main humanitarian hubs in the world, our courses are developed with the participation and intervention in class of speakers from the main humanitarian organisations represented in Geneva.
+This gives our students the opportunity to base the learning on real cases with experienced practitioners as much as with academic professionals.

 Diversity